Gamelan: Sundanese gamelan

-Outside the main core on Java and Bali, gamelan has spread through migration and cultural interest, new styles sometimes resulting as well.
+Outside the main core of Java and Bali, the gamelan has spread through migration and cultural interest, with new styles sometimes resulting.
 The variety of gamelan can be found in over 25 countries outside Indonesia, presenting both traditional and experimental repertoire.

 Cultural context

 For some Indonesians, gamelan has high philosophical values, in terms of sound, roles, and the feelings of the players.
 Playing gamelan is not just the ability to play various musical instruments together, thus giving birth to the harmony of tones and rhythms.
 But also, by playing the gamelan there is a meaning that describes the system of deliberation and consensus in the midst of society, through each gamelan musical instrument.
 Gamelan symbolizes the spirit of cohesiveness and mutual cooperation, together, and in line.
 So that it gives birth to a harmonious tone in social life.
 In Indonesia, gamelan accompanies many cultural activities such as:

 Religious rituals

 Under the influence of the Hindu-Buddhist Majapahit kingdom, gamelan was used as accompaniment in religious ceremonies with tembang (singing) and wayang performances.
 Even an accompaniment to a king's performance.
 In the Negarakertagama manuscripts written by Mpu Prapanca in the 14th century.
 It is said that the gamelan accompaniment was used by King Hayam Wuruk in performing a mask dance with eight young people accompanied by a song from the Queen Mother.
 With the collapse of the Majapahit kingdom and being replaced by the Islamic kingdom of Demak led by Raden Patah, gamelan as a traditional musical instrument did not just disappear.
 Its function is used as a media tool for preaching Islam.

 Gamelan's role in rituals is so important that there is a Javanese saying, "It is not official until the gong is hung".
 Some performances are associated with royalty, such as visits by the sultan of Yogyakarta.
 Certain gamelans are associated with specific rituals, such as the Gamelan Sekaten, which is used in the celebration of Mawlid an-Nabi (Muhammad's birthday).
 In Bali, almost all religious rituals include gamelan performance.
 Gamelan is also used in the ceremonies of the Catholic church in Indonesia.
 Certain pieces are designated for starting and ending performances or ceremonies.
 When an "ending" piece (such as "Udan Mas") is begun, the audience will know that the event is nearly finished and will begin to leave.
 Certain pieces are also believed to possess magic powers and can be used to ward off evil spirits.
 The religious rituals that accompanied by gamelan such as: sekaten, temple rituals, melasti, galungan, Ogoh-ogoh, etc.